Die Angebote richten sich an kommerzielle und industrielle Kunden.

 Delphi applications use code pages to display foreign code pages.
 If you see random chars while testing, then your test system does not have the right code page installed.
 Please read this article for more information.
 This Windows behavior is the same for most development systems.

 There are three editions.
-Generally, the personal edition is chosen when localizing mobile solutions.
-These projects typically have only a limited number of items to localize.
-The Enterprise Edition is the right one if you also need to localize databases, work in a team on the same project, or want to include Sisulizer's command line option into your make file.
+Generally, the standard edition is chosen for regular Windows applications, and Android apps.
+Our Professional edition is required for dotnet software, and comes with more formats.
+The Enterprise Edition is the right one if you also need to localize server databases, work in a team on the same project, or want to include Sisulizer's command line option into your make file.
 A complete list of differences can be found here.

 It depends on the Windows version.
 In Windows NT, the system locale is used to choose the language.
 On Windows XP, Windows 2000, Windows 2003, and Windows 95/98/ME, the language of the Windows shell specifies the language.
 In Windows XP, you can also choose the language.